2017: A Year in Review

 Panelists: Zara Barrie, August McLaughlin, Kirsten Schultz, Chelsea Steiner

 Let’s Talk About It: A Mental Health Workshop

 The first step in stopping the stigma surrounding mental health and illness is by talking about it!
 Join non-profit Green Ribbon Club’s workshop to learn more about how you can contribute to the conversation.
-Nikki Daurio, co-founder of Green Ribbon Club will begin the workshop by sharing their OWN mental health stories in the hopes of destigmatizing being open about your struggles.
+Nikki Daurio, co-founder of Green Ribbon Club, and Zara Barrie will begin the workshop by sharing their OWN mental health stories in the hopes of destigmatizing being open about your struggles.
 Then join in to win prizes during our mental health trivia game!
-You’ll get a chance to hear about Nikki’s research at Harvard and learn how to be an mental health care advocate.
-Use those newfound skills to actually brainstorm five policy changes that would help the community, at the high school, college, and government level.
-Lastly, have a chance to share your own story and be supported by Nikki, and the rest of our ClexaCon friends.
+You’ll get a chance to hear about Nikki’s research at Harvard and Zara’s engagement with fans and followers who feel like they’re understood after reading her articles.
+Use those newfound skills to actually brainstorm 5 policy changes that would help the community, at the high school, college, and government level.
+Lastly, have a chance to share your own story and be supported by Nikki, Zara, and the rest of our ClexaCon friends.

 March 3rd, 2016.
 A devastating day that sparked a community of likeminded fans to find our voice together and a movement to demand positive LGBTQ+ representation was born.